SoftHu/tos_avg/En/Yoni.md

 Start -->1775422849480578[<b>Speaker 👉 Yoni:</b>
 \nYou should pop by to see me perform sometime!]
 Start -->1775422849480582[<b>Speaker 👉 Yoni:</b>
-\nThis gift has inspried a new melody to rise within me!]
+\nThis gift has inspired a new melody to rise within me!]
 Start -->1775422849480586[<b>Speaker 👉 Yoni:</b>
 \nThis is outstanding!
 Thank you!]
 Start -->1775422849480590[<b>Speaker 👉 Yoni:</b>
 \nWow!
-Thank you, I can only offer a measily flower in return.]
+Thank you, I can only offer a measly flower in return.]
 Start -->1775422849480594[<b>Speaker 👉 Yoni:</b>
-\nWhere did you get this, the casino?]
+\nWhere did you get this, the &lbrace;location.19&rbrace;?]
 Start -->1775422849480598[<b>Speaker 👉 Yoni:</b>
 \nI had to leave practice for you to give me this!
 I don't have enough time to waste with useless trinkets!]
 Start -->1775422849480602[<b>Speaker 👉 Yoni:</b>